JThuge/OCDL/README.md

 ```
 ### Prepare Datasets
 We have uploaded the dataset to [Google Drive](https://drive.google.com/file/d/1X7rmw0TmDjqa0b69qCn_EGSK3KCC-8zs/view?usp=drive_link), which includes the original CUHK-PEDES, ICFG-PEDES, and RSTPReid data, as well as additional person masks data (saved under the path `...alphas/`).
+We have not open-sourced the code for generating person masks, as it is quite simple and many open-source projects today can even produce better masks.
+If you're very interested, you can refer to [Grounded-Segment-Anything](https://github.com/IDEA-Research/Grounded-Segment-Anything) as the basis for generation.
 Unzip and organize them in your dataset root dir folder as follows:
 ```
 |-- YOUR_DATA_ROOT